Sulaiman R. KhanSulaiman Rashad Khan in Urdu

 Footnote 2

-People of the Global Majority: coined by Rosemary M. Campbell-Stephens MBE is “a collective term that first and foremost speaks to and encourages those so-called, to think of themselves as belonging to the majority on planet earth.
+People of the Global Majority: coined by Rosemary M. Campbell-Stephens MBE is [Open Quote] “a collective term that first and foremost speaks to and encourages those so-called, to think of themselves as belonging to the majority on planet earth.
 It refers to people who are Black, African, Asian, Brown, dual-heritage, indigenous to the global south, and or, have been racialised as 'ethnic minorities'.
-Globally these groups currently represent approximately eighty per cent (80%) of the world's population, making them the global majority now, and with current growth rates, notwithstanding the Covid-19 pandemic, they are set to remain so for the foreseeable future.
+Globally, these groups currently represent approximately eighty per cent (80%) of the world's population, making them the global majority now, and with current growth rates, notwithstanding the COVID-19 pandemic, they are set to remain so for the foreseeable future.
 Understanding that singular truth may shift the dial, it certainly should permanently disrupt and relocate the conversation on race.”
-(R. Campbell-Stephens, 2020).
-This aligns wholeheartedly with my Disabled AF, British-Pakistani existence.
+[End Quote] (R. Campbell-Stephens, 2020).
+This term aligns wholeheartedly with my Disabled AF Oracle wisdom, rich-brown (non-binary male) existence, and Queer-creative energy.

 Footnote 3